rapidsai/rapidsmpf/docs/source/index.md

 # RapidsMPF documentation

-`rapidsmpf` provides a collection of multi-GPU, distributed memory algorithms.
+RapidsMPF is a library for communications primitives and building blocks for constructing and executing task graphs such as might be used in a streaming data processing engines

-Follow the RAPIDS [installation guide] to install `rapidsmpf` and the necessary dependencies.
+Follow the RAPIDS [installation guide](https://docs.rapids.ai/install/) to install `rapidsmpf` and the necessary dependencies.

 ```{toctree}
 ---